jeanbaptistemora/fluidattacks-universe2/docs/src/docs/about/security/confidentiality/formatting-data.md

 ---
 id: formatting-data
-title: Formatting and accumulation of data
+title: Formatting and Data Accumulation
-sidebar_label: Formatting and accumulation of data
+sidebar_label: Formatting and Data Accumulation
 slug: /about/security/confidentiality/formatting-data
 ---

-Formatting of our computers happens often, and the information does not accumulate in local storage.
+We format our computers often, and we do not accumulate the information in local storage.

-We grant this by enforcing
+We achieve this
+by applying the
 [Windows CSP](https://docs.microsoft.com/en-us/windows/client-management/mdm/configuration-service-provider-reference)
+format settings
-formatting settings on all domain-joined machines.
+on all machines joined to the domain.